google/cctz/README.md

 # Overview

-CCTZ (C++ Time Zone) is a library for translating between absolute times and civil times (see the "Fundamental Concepts" section below for an explanation of these terms) using the rules defined by a time zone.
+CCTZ (C++ Time Zone) is a library for translating between absolute times and civil times (see the [Fundamental Concepts](#fundamental-concepts) section below for an explanation of these terms) using the rules defined by a time zone.

 This library currently works on Linux, using the standard IANA time zone data